RobertoNegro/unitn-kdi-201920-group2-healthcare-smartremedy/README.md

 ### Manual retouches

-The files obtained from the python scrapers went through a lot of processes of changing, and what you see the file JSON in the folder /data are the results of said processes.
+The files obtained from the python scrapers went through a lot of processes of changing, and the JSON files you see in the folder /data are the results of said processes.
 Unfortanetly some small changes were made manually or by some very small scripts that were lost in the process.